 Stadskasteel Zaltbommel

-This striking building in the center of Zaltbommel was once the residence of the infamous Gelderland general Maarten van Rossem.
-The house was built around 1535.
-The building has a striking decorative appearance with towers and battlements, making it better known as the city castle.
-Van Rossem had it fitted with lavish Renaissance carvings.
-Today, the city castle can be visited as a museum.
+This striking building in the centre of Zaltbommel was once the residence of the infamous Gelderland general Maarten van Rossem (1478-1555).
+The Maarten van Rossemhuis was built around 1535.
+Van Rossem had it provided with abundant Renaissance sculptures.
+The building has a striking decorative appearance with towers and battlements, which is why it has been nicknamed Stadskasteel Zaltbommel.
+Today, the city castle is a museum.

 Location